ah-/anne-key/docs/hardware.md

 need to specify the precise ST-Link version in `openocd.cfg`.
 Once your programmer is connected, `make debug` will build a semihosting-enabled binary, then use `arm-none-eabi-gdb` and `openocd` to load it into the keyboard.
-The semihosting output is logged into `openocd.log`, but it will be cleared with each run.
-You can use another debugger by setting the `GDB` variable:
+The semihosting output is printed to gdb's console, and OpenOCD's messages are logged into `openocd.log`.
+You can use another debugger by setting the `GDB`
+variable:

 ```sh
 env GDB=gdb-multiarch make debug